btoconnor/ddby/README.md

 This library provides a simple way for representing and dealing with money in python.

-ddby internally represents money as integers (not Decimal objects).
+ddby internally represents money as integers, making it easy to store in databases and port to other applications.

 Example:

     from ddby import Money
     m = Money(500, 'USD')

     print int(m)
+	>>> 500
     print float(m)
+	>>> 5.0

 ### Exchanging currencies
-ddby makes it easy to exchange money from one currency to another.
+ddby makes it easy to exchange money from one currency to another with the notion of an 'exchange'.

-The ability to exchange currencies with static rates is provided in the package.
+The ability to exchange currencies with static rates is provided in the library.

 Example:

     from ddby import Money, Currency
     from ddby.exchange import static